contentauth/c2patool/README.md

 CAUTION: If the output file is the same as the source file, the tool will overwrite the source file.

+If the manifest definition file has `private_key` and `sign_cert` fields, then the tool signs the manifest using the private key and certificate they specify, respectively.
+Otherwise, the tool uses the built-in test certificate and key, which is suitable for development and testing.
+You can also specify the private key and certificate using environment variables; for more information, see [Creating and using an X.509 certificate](x_509.md).

 #### Specifying a parent file

 A _parent file_ represents the state of the image before the current edits were made.